prabhathAmila/My-Design-Inspirations/README.md

 * [Placehold.it](http://placehold.it): A quick and simple image placeholder service.
 * [Imgur](http://imgur.com): The most awesome images on the internet.
 * [Flickr](https://www.flickr.com): The home for all your photos.

+## Images compression
+* [TinyJPG](https://tinyjpg.com): Make your website faster and save bandwidth.
+TinyJPG is the best automatic JPEG optimizer and compresses your JPEG images by 40-60%!
+* [TinyPNG](https://tinypng.com): Make your website faster and save bandwidth.
+TinyPNG optimizes your PNG images by 50-80% while preserving full transparency!

 ## Animation Tween library
 * [Greensock](https://greensock.com): Animation Platform (GSAP) is a suite of tools for scripted, high-performance HTML5 animations in all major browsers.
 Popular, reliable, and fast.